Mvb-DL/AudioWatermarking/README.md

-# Frequenzspektrum in \( n \) Segmenten unterteilen
+# Divide the frequency spectrum into \( n \) segments

-Die vorgestellte Methode analysiert ein Audiosignal, transformiert es in den Frequenzbereich und teilt anschließend den angezeigten Frequenzbereich in \( n \) gleich große Segmente (Boxen) ein.
-Dabei wird das Frequenzspektrum visualisiert und zugleich mathematisch in Teilabschnitte zerlegt.
+The method presented analyzes an audio signal, transforms it into the frequency domain, and then divides the displayed frequency domain into \( n \) equal segments (boxes).
+In doing so, the frequency spectrum is visualized and simultaneously broken down mathematically into sub-sections.

-## 3. Unterteilung des Frequenzbereichs in \( n \) Segmente
+## 3. Dividing the frequency range into \( n \) segments

-Der betrachtete Frequenzbereich, beispielsweise von $$x_{\min} = 0 \text{ Hz bis } x_{\max} = 2000$$, wird in \( n \) gleich große Bereiche unterteilt.
-Die Breite einer Box \( W \) berechnet sich durch:
+The frequency range under consideration, for example from $$x_{\min} = 0 \text{ Hz to } x_{\max} = 2000$$, is divided into \( n \) equal-sized ranges.
+The width of a box \( W \) is calculated by:

 $$
 W = \frac{x_{\max} - x_{\min}}{n}
 $$

-Für jedes Segment $i$ (wobei $i = 0, 1, 2, \dots, n-1$) gilt dann:
+For each segment $i$ (where $i = 0, 1, 2, \dots, n-1$), the following applies:

 $$
 x_{\text{start}, i} = x_{\min} + i \cdot W
 $$

-Somit wird der gesamte Frequenzbereich in \( n \) Bereiche aufgeteilt, die jeweils die gleiche Breite haben.
+Thus, the entire frequency range is divided into \( n \) areas, each of which has the same width.

-# Beschreibung der `compute_max_segments` Funktion
+# Description of the `compute_max_segments` function

-Die Funktion `compute_max_segments` berechnet die maximal mögliche Anzahl an Segmenten, in die der Frequenzbereich eines Audiosignals unterteilt werden kann.
-Dies erfolgt basierend auf der Frequenzauflösung des Signals.
-Dabei wird sichergestellt, dass die Breite jedes Segments mindestens der Frequenzauflösung entspricht, sodass in jedem Segment genügend Frequenzinformation vorhanden ist, um ein aussagekräftiges Integral des Spektrums zu berechnen.
+The function `compute_max_segments` calculates the maximum possible number of segments into which the frequency range of an audio signal can be divided.
+This is done based on the frequency resolution of the signal.
+This ensures that the width of each segment is at least equal to the frequency resolution, so that each segment contains enough frequency information to calculate a meaningful integral of the spectrum.

-## Mathematischer Hintergrund
+## Mathematical background

-**Frequenzauflösung:**
+**Frequency resolution:**
-Nach dem Laden des Audiosignals wird die Frequenzauflösung, $\Delta f$, ermittelt, die angibt, wie groß der Frequenzabstand zwischen zwei benachbarten Punkten im Spektrum ist.
-Sie berechnet sich wie folgt:
+After loading the audio signal, the frequency resolution, $\Delta f$, is determined, which specifies how large the frequency spacing between two adjacent points in the spectrum is.
+It is calculated as follows:

 $$
 \Delta f = \frac{sr}{N}
 $$

-Dabei ist:
+Where:
-- $sr$ die Abtastrate des Signals,
+- $sr$ is the sampling rate of the signal,
-- $N$ die Anzahl der Signalproben.
+- $N$ is the number of signal samples.

-**Berechnung der maximal möglichen Segmente:**
+**Calculation of the maximum possible segments:**
-Für einen definierten Frequenzbereich von $x_{\text{min}}$ bis $x_{\text{max}}$ wird die maximal mögliche Anzahl an Segmenten berechnet, indem der Gesamtfrequenzbereich durch die Frequenzauflösung geteilt wird:
+For a defined frequency range from $x_{\text{min}}$ to $x_{\text{max}}$, the maximum possible number of segments is calculated by dividing the total frequency range by the frequency resolution:

 $$